CanVo/CTF-WriteUps/EasyCTF 2017 WriteUps/Zooooooom -85 pts/CONCISE/Zooooooom [85 pts].md

 <img src="bin walk results.png" width="450" />

-After running binwalk on the image, we found 3 instances of jpg images in the file itself.
+After running binwalk on the image, we found 3 instances of JPEG image data in the file itself.